erhant/mina-playground/app-minachat/README.md

 msgsTree[pk_a XOR pk_b] = [
   encryptedMsg,          // must be encrypted with sk_{a,b}
   signature,             // must be signed by pk_a or pk_b
-  Timestamp              // must be larger than previous ]
+  timestamp              // must be larger than previous ]
 ```